 94% of US roads are paved with asphalt, and for good reason.
 Asphalt pavements are:

 Asphalt pavement provides a high level of skid resistance and a high contrast in color between the black asphalt pavement and white and yellow road markers, which gives drivers better road visibility in any condition of weather they might be driving in.

 Additionally, asphalt’s dark color melts snow and ice much more rapidly than all the other pavement types because its dark color is prone to absorbing heat.
 Additionally, open-graded asphalt is able to minimize splash during rainstorms— ultimately reducing crashes and fatalities on highways.
 Asphalt pavement also eliminates potentially life-threatening and expensive pavement blowups.

 Asphalt pavements are a much more uniform surface, unmatched by other types of pavements.
-Smooth roads are safer because uneven and surfaces decrease driver’s control when driving, increasing driver fatigue.
+Smooth roads are safer because uneven surfaces decrease driver’s control when driving, increasing the driver fatigue they experience.